Paraxiom/QuantumTimeSandwich/README.md

 🌌 QuantumTimeSandwich 🥪

-Welcome to QuantumTimeSandwich, where the intriguing worlds of quantum computation and cryptography converge. 🧠
+Welcome to QuantumTimeSandwich

-QuantumTimeSandwich serves as a sophisticated simulation platform, integrating the complex realms of quantum algorithms with advanced cryptographic techniques.
+QuantumTimeSandwich simulation platform, integrating the complex realms of quantum algorithms with advanced cryptographic techniques.
 It's developed in collaboration with Cryptonique, aiming to push the boundaries of quantum computing and encryption.
 Core Features 🗝️

     Quantum Simulation: Experience the quantum realm with our advanced simulation engine, exploring qubits and superposition.